 Last month, the media committed one of its most glaring gaffes, even by its own dubious standards.
 Reporters rushed to depict a 16-year-old Catholic school student as a racist, privileged, Trump-loving monster for insulting a Native American elder.

 “We got lucky,” he says.
 “When CovingtonGate happened [we said] we’ve just gotta get [‘Hoaxed’] out.”
 Audiences can sample the film now for $4.99 on Vimeo.com.
 Cernovich vows a theatrical release is in the works, too.

-FAST FACT: Mike Cernovich brought old, disturbing Tweets by ‘Guardians of the Galaxy’ director James Gunn back to the surface last year, leading to Gunn’s dismissal from the MCU franchise.
+FAST FACT: Mike Cernovich brought old, disturbing Tweets by ‘Guardians of the Galaxy’ director James Gunn back to the surface last year, leading to Gunn’s short-lived dismissal from the MCU franchise.